swiftlang/swift-evolution/proposals/0377-parameter-ownership-modifiers.md

 ### `set`/`out` parameter convention

-By making the `borrow` and `take` conventions explicit, we mostly round out the set of possibilities for how to handle a parameter. `inout` parameters get **exclusive access** to their argument, allowing them to mutate or replace the current value without concern for other code.
+By making the `borrow` and `consume` conventions explicit, we mostly round out the set of possibilities for how to handle a parameter. `inout` parameters get **exclusive access** to their argument, allowing them to mutate or replace the current value without concern for other code.
 By contrast, `borrow` parameters get **shared access** to their argument, allowing multiple pieces of code to share the same value without copying, so long as none of them mutate the shared value.
-A `take` parameter consumes a value, leaving nothing behind, but there still isn't a parameter analog to the opposite convention, which would be to take an uninitialized argument and populate it with a new value.
+A `consume` parameter consumes a value, leaving nothing behind, but there still isn't a parameter analog to the opposite convention, which would be to take an uninitialized argument and populate it with a new value.
 Many languages, including C# and Objective-C when used with the "Distributed